History of swimming: Early modern era

+From 1600 to 1867, during the Edo period in Japan, swimming increased in popularity and saw the development of swim schools.
+Many shōguns encouraged and promoted swimming.
+The first Tokugawa shōgun, Tokugawa lesyasu, was believed to have swum until he was 69 years old.
+Swimming was especially encouraged during the third and eighth shōgun.
+Nearing the end of the Edo period, increasing threats by foreign powers led to building up the coastlines of Japan and swimming served as a way to defend against enemies.

 In 1696, the French author Melchisédech Thévenot wrote The Art of Swimming, describing a breaststroke very similar to the modern breaststroke.
 This book was translated into English and became the standard reference of swimming for many years to come.
-In 1793, GutsMuths from Schnepfenthal, Germany, wrote Gymnastik für die Jugend (Exercise for youth), including a significant portion about swimming.
+In 1793, GutsMuths from Schnepfenthal, Germany, wrote Gymnastik für die Jugend ("Exercise for youth"), including a significant portion about swimming.
 In 1794, Kanonikus Oronzio de Bernardi of Italy wrote a two volume book about swimming, including floating practice as a prerequisite for swimming studies.

 In 1798, GutsMuths wrote another book Kleines Lehrbuch der Schwimmkunst zum Selbstunterricht (Small study book of the art of swimming for self-study), recommending the use of a "fishing rod" device to aid in the learning of swimming.
 His books describe a three-step approach to learning to swim that is still used today.
 First, get the student used to the water; second, practice the swimming movements out of the water; and third, practice the swimming movements in the water.
 He believed that swimming is an essential part of every education.
-The Haloren, a group of salt makers in Halle, Germany, greatly advanced swimming through setting a good example to others by teaching their children to swim at a very early age.
+The Haloren, a group of salt makers in Halle, Germany, greatly advanced swimming through setting an example to others by teaching their children to swim at a very early age.